Skip to main content

 • “The squad customization system and equipment variety allow for lots of experimentation, the procedural generation adds potentially hundreds of hours of replay value, and the variety between factions and their constant escalation in capabilities means the player can never get too comfortable with one set of tactics or equipment.”

-• “Lack of replayability comes from a clearly defined meta of a heavy vehicle needed during heavy combats, some squad items being downright necessary, and general lack of variety.”
+• “Lack of replayability comes from a clearly defined meta with heavy vehicles and necessary squad items, resulting in a general lack of variety.”

 • optimization